Listen to the article

 1. The EN 15804+A2 amendment and what it means for businesses

-The European Standard EN 15804 Sustainability of construction works – Environmental product declarations – Core rules for the product category of construction products is globally the most used standard for creating Environmental Product Declarations (EPD) for construction products.
-The standard was originally developed on a mandate from the European Commission to harmonize declaration and calculation of the environmental performance of construction products on the European market.
-In the eight years since its inception, the standard has been amended twice.
-The much-needed first amendment, or EN 15804+A1, made it mandatory to apply a common set of characterisation factors, based on the so-called CML methodology developed by the University of Leiden.
+The much-needed first amendment, or EN 15804+A1, made it mandatory to apply a common set of characterization factors, based on the so-called CML methodology developed by the University of Leiden.
 This ensured a reasonable level of comparability across environmental impacts in most impact categories for EPDs.
 Largely owing to the quality of the standards, ISO also decided to create a mirror standard of its own for EPDs.
 The International Standard ISO 21930 Sustainability in buildings and civil engineering works — Core rules for environmental product declarations of construction products and services is basically mirroring the most important provisions of EN 15804+A1.
 But EN 15804+A2 no longer complies with ISO 21930:2017 in terms of the impact categories it reports on.
 This creates a potential trade barrier, unless ISO 21930 is harmonized.

 “EN 15804+A2 no longer complies with ISO 21930:2017 in terms of the impact categories it reports on.
-This creates a potential trade barrier, unless ISO 21930 is harmonized.
+This creates a potential trade barrier, unless ISO 21930 is harmonized.”

-The prevalence and quality of EPDs complying with EN 15804 has not gone unnoticed on the market.
-All public procurement bodies in the EU and EEA are bound to use EPDs complying with this standard, and they are also recognized by LEED and BREEAM, among other market-based systems.
-In the North American context, the standard is sometimes used with the TRACI 2.1 impact category reporting, a methodology developed by the US Environmental Protection Agency.
-However, since then, the European Commission has developed a new approach to quantifying the environmental performance of products called Product Environmental Footprint (PEF).
 To align the environmental reporting approaches, the European Commission issued an amendment mandate to require the revision of EN 15804 to align with the PEF methodology.
 The irony in this is that, unlike EPDs, the PEF methodology has not taken off on the marketplace.
 However, the mandate was completed, and the result of the work is EN 15804:2012+A2:2019 Sustainability of construction works.
 Environmental product declarations.
 Core rules for the product category of construction products, or to be short, EN 15804+A2.
 Amendment 2 was approved by the European Committee for Standardization (CEN) on 21 July 2019.
 Every organisation issuing EPDs in compliance with EN 15804 needs to get their systems and processes aligned with the amendment within three years of its issuance.
 Unlike with standard revisions, the old version cannot be used after this date.
 But until July 2022 most people are expected to continue to use EN15804+A1 based data.

 “Every organisation issuing EPDs in compliance with EN 15804 needs to get their systems and processes aligned with the amendment within three years of its issuance.
 Unlike with standard revisions, the unamended version cannot be used after this date.”